NNPDF/pineappl/README.md

 # Installation

 `PineAPPL` depends on [`Rust`](https://www.rust-lang.org/).
-If it's not already installed on your system, use your favourite package manager to install it, or go to <https://www.rust-lang.org/tools/install> and follow the instructions there.
+If it's already installed make sure that you have a recent version, otherwise the following steps might break during compilations.
+If it's not installed yet, use your favourite package manager to install it, or go to
+<https://www.rust-lang.org/tools/install> and follow the instructions there.

 Proceed by installing `cargo-c`, which is required by `pineappl_capi`: